ModelTC/llmc/README.md

 ## News

-* **May 17, 2024:** 🚀 We support some advanced large models, e.g., LLaVA, Mixtral, and Qwen V2 now.
+* **May 17, 2024:** 🚀 We support some advanced large models, e.g., LLaVA, Mixtral, LLaMA V3 and Qwen V2 now.
 Have a try!

 * **May 13, 2024:** 🍺🍺🍺 We release our quantization benchmark paper: